MarvellousCarp/ai-dev-tools-zc2025/02-coding-interview/README.md

 ```

 ### Troubleshooting installs
-- Dependencies are pinned to published versions; `y-websocket` is pinned to `1.5.10` (newer tags can be missing on some mirrors).
+- Dependencies are pinned to published versions. `y-websocket` is locked to `1.5.10` because that is the latest version published to the npm registry as of 2025-12; higher numbers (for example `1.5.11` or `1.5.12`) are not available and will trigger `ETARGET` errors.
+You can confirm this with `npm view y-websocket versions --json`.
 - Ensure you run `npm install` from the workspace root so tools like `tsx` are installed for the server.

 ## Using the platform